ConsciousCode/memoria/README.md

 Ok new lifecycle:
 - Host gets user input
-- Host calls `act_push` with the prompt and a list of included memories
+- Host calls `insert` to insert the prompt
-  - If the ACT is running, this is pushed to the sona's `pending` queue.
+- Host calls `act_push` with a mapping of labels to edges to be added to the pending ACT.
-  - If the ACT is not running, this is combined with the `pending` queue and the ACT is started.
+  - This performs a recall and adds all relevant memories as dependencies of the pending ACT's memory.
 - Host calls `act_next` to get the next prompt
-  - `act_next`, in addition to being the prompt for the LLM, stages the ACT for the next step by constructing an *incomplete* memory (lacking a CID) to be streamed to the server
+  - `act_next`, in addition to being the prompt for the LLM, stages the active ACT for the next step by constructing an *incomplete* memory (lacking a CID) to be streamed to the server
 - Host simulates a response with an LLM using this prompt
   - As part of this, it may stream the response to the server using `act_stream`
   - Even if not streaming, this is still used to finalize the response.